2020PB/police-brutality/reports/Oregon.md

 ### Police beat protestors in park | June 7th

-Footage shows protestors fleeing tear gas from park.
+Footage shows protestors fleeing from tear gas or smoke in a park.
 Frames are captured that show protestors apparently struggling to breathe.
 Police can be seen ripping umbrellas from protestors and striking them.

 tags: tear-gas, strike, beat, property-destruction